 So, yeah – Super has a great main plot, great villain in Count Bleck, great twists, and great arcs for characters such as Luigi or Dimentio.
 But the rest of the game fails to support these elements.

-Mario + Luigi Series: This is actually a series that I like very much.
 Mario has more of a personality (that of a somewhat annoyed, frustrated individual that keeps having to be the one to save everything and everyone, including his brother) and Luigi’s rich personality is always a wonderful addition to the narrative.
-There has always been a case of Status usually used between Mario and Luigi, which gives Luigi low status and a colorful personality.
-But in this game, we actually see what is it like, somewhat, to be the “high status” person.

-Again, I enjoy these games, mainly because Mario & Luigi probably have the MOST personality in them compared to any of the other games.
+Again, I enjoy these games very much, mainly because Mario & Luigi probably have the MOST personality in them compared to any of the other games.
 And the plots are intricate enough to satiate.
 But somehow the world around our protagonists and plots feel less developed, and, well, less “Mario.”

-Super Mario Galaxy: For me, this game comes to closest, narratively speaking, to the original two Paper Marios.
+Super Mario Galaxy (Nintendo Wii, 2007): For me, this game comes to closest, narratively speaking, to the thematic depth of the original two Paper Marios.
 Firstly, it employs a mechanic that, at its time, was wholly original: planet-hopping and using gravity in nifty ways.

 Bowser, like in the original Paper Mario, feels menacing.
 Like in Paper Mario, he lifts Peach’s Castle from the sky and disappears into space, leaving (you guessed it) a thematic void that you have to go and save.

 And the theme – that of the cosmos themselves being in danger – is reinforced by Rosalina.
-If Count Bleck is the richest Mario villain put to the screen, Rosalina is the richest supporting character put to screen.
+If Count Bleck is the richest Mario villain put to the screen, Rosalina is maybe the richest supporting Mario character put to screen, and especially the richest female supporting character.

 In slow, emergent side-readings, you learn how Rosalina became connected to the cosmos and the Lumas, for whom she now cares for.
 She comes to represent a “Mother of all the Cosmos” type of character – basically, she cares for space itself.
 And, from the very beginning, she has been kind to you in your own journey.